FranklinYu/twitter-alt-text-viewer/README.md

 ## Important Note

-This userstyle _only_ works if your Twitter UI language is set to English.
+Configuration needed if your Twitter UI language isn't set to English.

 Images without alt-text are given a placeholder alt-text of "Image" by Twitter, but this is localized if you're using Twitter in a different language.

-However, it should be possible to adapt the style by finding out what the localized placeholder is for your language, and replacing all instances of "Image" in the CSS with that.
+For example, the placeholder becomes "Immagine" in Italian, or "圖片" in Traditional Chinese.
+As a result, you should set the "alt-text placeholder" to the one in your language, for this style to work.

 ## Installation